 You simply need to choose if you prefer a better image quality or a smaller and lighter spotting scope.
 A spotting scope with a larger 80mm lens will have better light-gathering capability than a smaller 50mm or 60mm lens spotting scope.
 This means that the image you see will be brighter and clearer.
 You will also enjoy a wider field of view.
 On the other hand the bigger the lens is, the larger and heavier your spotting scope will be.
 Larger spotting scopes are also more expensive.

 Think about where you will be using the spotting scope the most.
-If you normally stay at a fixed location for a long period or don’t need to worry about extra weight then opt for an 80mm to 100mm scope (if you can afford it of course).
-If you like to travel light or move around more than a 50mm to 60mm scope will suit you better.
+If you normally stay at a fixed location for a long period or don’t need to worry about extra weight then opt for an 80mm scope (if you can afford it of course).
+If you like to travel light or move around more than a 50-60mm scope will suit you better.
 Some 50mm scopes can even be used without a tripod when needed.

 Should I Choose an Angled or a Straight Spotting Scope?

 Some scopes offer two basic design options: an angular eyepiece or a straight one.
-With an angled spotting scope you will be peering down the eyepiece while with a straight scope simply looking straight ahead.
+With an angled spotting scope you will be peering down the eyepiece while with a straight scope looking straight ahead.
 Both have advantages and disadvantages.
-For most applications, such as looking at scenery or landscape, ocean, river or beach viewing, bird watching or looking at the moon the angled spotting scopes are more popular than the straight ones because of the following reasons:
+For most applications, such as looking at scenery or landscape, ocean, river or beach viewing, bird watching or looking at the moon and stars, the angled spotting scopes are more suitable than the straight ones because of the following reasons: